-On the agenda for this month will be new merchant member announcements, any merchant member issues, the TNMA status report and our co-sponsor for this month's meeting, Tommy Melendez, from Master Graphics NYC.
+On the agenda for this month will be the reading of the Treasury Report, new merchant member announcements, any merchant member issues and the TNMA status report.
+Our sponsor for this meeting will be Edward J. Kovac, a financial advisor from New York Life.

 What makes a community?...The historic markings?
 The newsworthy events?
 The people?
 In an era where technology has pulled us away from the heart and soul of what makes us; members of the community, a close-knit strong front, is the disconnect from those authentic genuine relationships built through support and face-to-face interactions.

 TNMA members volunteered to clean out and beautify the tree basins directly in front of Rite Aid and across the street from Rite Aid.

 In order to provide Throggs Neck with more diversity and improve on the services already

 available, we would appreciate it if you would complete the Throggs Neck Residents survey.

 Thank you in advance for your time and support. click here for survey

 In an effort to address issues relating to Throggs Neck area merchants, we have compiled a

 survey to help determine the needs of the Throggs Neck business community.
 If you are a